Bess Street Brick Cottages

-Bess Street Brick Cottages is a heritage-listed duplex at 22, 25–27 Bess Street, Windsor, City of Brisbane, Queensland, Australia.
+Bess Street Brick Cottages, also known as Hedge's Buildings, is a heritage-listed duplex at 22, 25–27 Bess Street, Windsor, City of Brisbane, Queensland, Australia.
 It was built from c.
-1880 to 1930s circa.
-It is also known as Hedge's Buildings.
+1880 to c.
+1930s.
 It was added to the Queensland Heritage Register on 15 December 2000.

 History

 These small brick cottages were erected in the late 1870s or early 1880s, most likely by or for Samuel Hedge, a Lutwyche brickyard proprietor.

 The Lutwyche district was first surveyed in 1858 as farm portions, several of which were alienated by Sarah Sophia Bartley, wife of Nehemiah Bartley, in 1859.
-In 1865 part of the Bartley's land was subdivided and in October 1870, title to 4 acre (subdivisions 29A & 32 of portions 189 & 190, parish of Enoggera), passed to Samuel Hedge of Enoggera.
+In 1865 part of the Bartley's land was subdivided.
+In October 1870, the title to 4 acre (subdivisions 29A & 32 of portions 189 & 190, parish of Enoggera), passed to Samuel Hedge of Enoggera.

 Samuel Hedge and Son were brickmakers at Lutwyche from at least 1878 (likely much earlier) until the early 1890s.
-The son referred to was Francis John Hedge, and by 1889 they had been joined in the business by Samuel Hedge junior.
-Samuel Hedge senior appears to have retired from brickmaking c.
+The son referred to was Francis John Hedge, and by 1889 they had been joined in the business by Samuel Hedge Jr. Samuel Hedge Sr. appears to have retired from brickmaking c.
 1890.
 He resided in Bess Street during the 1880s, and returned there c.
 1900, prior to his death in 1903.
-FJ Hedge continued as a brickmaker into the early 1890s, but by 1896 FJ Hedge and Samuel Hedge (junior?) were farming at Westhaldon, south of Gatton.
+FJ Hedge continued as a brickmaker into the early 1890s, but by 1896 Francis John Hedge and Samuel Hedge (junior?) were farming at West Haldon, south of Gatton.

 It is not clear whether Samuel Hedge's brickyard was located on the land he acquired in 1870.
 Being resident in the Enoggera district already, he may have established a brickyard elsewhere, or have been leasing from the Bartleys prior to purchase.
 The Windsor and Districts Historical Society suggests that Hedge's brickyards extended from Bess Street to Fuller Street and north to Kedron Brook.